albikozeli/albikozeli/README.md

 •	Utilized face recognition library's face_encodings to extract numerical face feature representations<br>
 •	Implemented a k-means clustering algorithm in PyTorch to group similar faces based on encodings<br>

-<b>AI Sliding Puzzle | Python</b><br>
-•	Created a Sliding puzzle as a 3x3 NumPy matrix with numbers 0 to 9<br>
-•	Implemented Uninformed search algorithms such as BFS and DFS <br>
-• Developed A* algorithm by calculating the heuristic cost with Manhattan distance<br>
-•	Graphically analyzed total time of each algorithm and number of nodes each algorithm explored<br>

 </p>
 </details>